4 UX Designers, 7 Engineers

-Techniques: wireframing, prototyping, usability testing
+Wireframing, prototyping, usability testing

 The backup admin needs to be able to monitor the health of an appliance so that they can understand if the appliance is working too hard or if it is not functioning properly.
 An appliance is a server which can be a master or media server.
 Each type of server has a distinct role in backing up data.

-- To create an intuitive experience
+- Create an intuitive monitoring experience

 - Where the network bottlenecks are